J-Siu/johnsiu.com/content/blog/alpine-backuppc.md

 ### BackupPC 4.X

 [BackupPC](//github.com/backuppc/backuppc) is a Linux base backup software with a web frontend.
-It support client across Linux, Windows, Mac OS and other UNIX-base system.
+It support client across Linux, Windows, MacOS and other UNIX-base system.

 #### Dev Dependencies